Graylog2/documentation/pages/pipelines/functions.rst

     * - Name
       - Description
+    * - `debug`_
+      - Print the passed value as string in the Graylog log.
     * - `to_bool`_
       - Converts the single parameter to a boolean value using its string value.
     * - `to_double`_